jemmy512/book-notes/Linux/unp.md

         * We should call select. select returns when the connection completes successfully (making the socket writable) or when the connection fails (making the socket readable and writable).

 ## 16.6 Nonblocking accept
-* if we are using select to wait for incoming connections, we should not need to set the listening socket to non- blocking because if select tells us that the connection is ready, accept should not block.
+* If we are using select to wait for incoming connections, we should not need to set the listening socket to non- blocking because if select tells us that the connection is ready, accept should not block.
 * Unfortunately, there is a timing problem that can trip us up here:
 * When the client aborts the connection before the server calls accept, Berkeley-derived implementations do not return the aborted connection to the server, while other implementations should return ECONNABORTED but often return EPROTO instead.
     * The client establishes the connection and then aborts it.